ApacheExpress/ApacheExpress/README.md

 - This doesn't use `apxs` because that is badly b0rked on both 10.11 and 10.12.
 - It uses a lot of hardcoded load and lookup pathes, remember, it is a demo!
 - It has some leaks and issues, e.g. modules are not properly unloaded.
-- Yes, you can link against arbitrary Swift dylibs, [mustache](Sources/mustache/) is an example for exactly that.
+- Sure, you can link against arbitrary Swift dylibs, [mustache](Sources/mustache/) is an example for exactly that.
 - However, you currently cannot use the Swift Package Manager to create dylibs (AFAIK).
 So while in theory that would work, you need to do the